McpModesto/mcpmodesto/README.md

 ## About me:

-- 👋🏻 I'm Mode, web developer since 5 years
+- 👋🏻 I'm Mode, web developer focused on the front-end
-- 😀 For the last 3 years I have been focused on the front-end
-- 💻 I’m currently working with Angular framework and learning NodeJs
+- 💻 I’m currently working with Angular framework and learning other frameworks

 ## Skills: